build-your-own-internet/byoi/chapters/appendix/prefixes-and-subnet-masks.md

 In a nutshell, here's the process that a router goes through to figure out where to send the packet next:

-## The two-step algorithm for finding out where to send a packet
+### The two-step algorithm for finding out where to send a packet

+This might sound like gibberish to begin with.
+Don't worry!
+We'll spell it out in detail as we go!

 **For each route** in the routing table, do the following until you find a match: